thalestestoni/flutter-test-drive/README.md

 ```

 Performing Pub get also auto-generates the pubspec.lock file with a list of all packages pulled into the project and their version numbers.

+## Naming State classess

+By default, the name of the State class is prefixed with an underbar.
+Prefixing an identifier with an underscore enforces privacy in the Dart language and is a recommended best practice for State objects.